CartoDB/carto-vl/docs/guides/interactivity.md

 # Interactivity
 With CARTO VL users can interact with the map in multiple ways.
-Thanks to vector technology, animations can be created when the user clicks, moves or interacts in different ways with the map.
+Thanks to vector technology animations can be created when the user clicks, moves or interacts with the map in multiple ways.

 In this guide we will cover the basic aspects of user interaction.